AY2425S2-CS2113-W12-4/tp/docs/DeveloperGuide.md

 ### Value proposition

-"Track expenses, manage budgets, and control spending—all in one simple CLI app for personal finance mastery."
+"Track expenses/income, manage budgets, and control spending—all in one simple CLI app for personal finance mastery."